Tamtam929/holbertonschool-AirBnB_clone/README.md

 ## ***About this project***
 This is the first step of our first full web application: the AirBnB clone.
 Our console is able to work in interactive mode but also in non-interactive mode.
-It main goal is to manage the AirBnB objects.
+Its main goal is to manage the AirBnB objects.
 It is capable of creating new objects, retrieving an object from a file, doing operations on objects like counting and computing stats, updating attributes of an object and destroying them.
 ## ***Learning objectives of this project***